M. Rahim Shayegan

-M. Rahim Shayegan (/ʃɑːjɛɡɑːn/, رحیم شایگان; born 1966) is an Iranian-American historian of the ancient world.
+M. Rahim Shayegan (/ʃɑːjɛɡɑːn/, رحیم شایگان) is an Iranian-American historian of the ancient world.
 He is Professor of Iranian and the Ancient Near East and the Eleanor and Jahangir Amuzegar Chair in the Department of Near Eastern Languages and Cultures at the University of California, Los Angeles (UCLA).

 At UCLA, he also serves as the founding director of the Pourdavoud Institute for the Study of the Iranian World, the founding director of the Yarshater Center for the Study of Iranian Literary Traditions, as well as the founder and chair of Global Antiquity, an academic unit of the Division of Humanities.

 Biography

+Shayegan is the son of late academic Dariush Shayegan.

 Shayegan received his B.A. from the University of Cologne, Germany, and his M.A. from the University of Sorbonne (now University of Paris), France.
 He did graduate work at the University of Göttingen, Germany, and received his Ph.D. from Harvard University.
 He was a Junior Fellow at the Harvard Society of Fellows, before joining the faculty at UCLA.
 He is a foreign corresponding member of the Austrian Academy of Sciences (2022), a fellow of the Academia Europaea (2019), and a Guggenheim fellow (2013).

 Shayegan's research focuses on Iranian philology and epigraphy, religion, and the history of Iran, primarily the history of the Achaemenid, Arsacid, Seleucid, and Sasanian periods.